Novatto Faucets Review & Rating Updated: September 16, 2025

 Novatto, Inc. is a South Dakota corporation organized in 2011 by Robert Mark Vander Waal.
 As of the date of this report, it is listed by the South Dakota Secretary of State as in "good standing," meaning that it can legally transact business in South Dakota.

-However, its principal business address is in Phoenix, Arizona, and it has not, according to the Arizona Corporations Commission, filed for authority to conduct business in Arizona.
+However, its principal business address is in Phoenix, Arizona.

 Novatto Faucets